 Temple-LEAP's mission is to educate non-lawyers, particularly middle and high school students from Philadelphia area schools, about the law and citizenship.
 Started in 1974, LEAP reaches these goals by teaching about principles of democracy while developing critical reading, writing and thinking skills.
 The cornerstone of Temple-LEAP is the John S. Bradway High School Mock Trial Competition.
 The Temple-LEAP office administers the Philadelphia competition together with other programs that engage non-lawyers to learn more about the law and civic education.
 The Young Lawyer’s Division of the Philadelphia Bar Association also collaborates with Temple-LEAP on coordinating the camp and recruiting coaches and judges.

-Each year, the John S. Bradway High School Mock Trial Competition brings together students from over 50 public, private, charter and parochial schools in the Philadelphia area to present a simulated case trial.
+Each year, the John S. Bradway High School Mock Trial Competition brings together students from approximately 50 public, private, charter and parochial schools in the Philadelphia area to present a simulated case trial.
 The competition enables students to learn courtroom tactics, debate tactics, as well as critical thinking and public speaking skills.
 The City Champion represents the region in the state competition and has a chance to go to the national level.
 The Mock Trial experience has enriched the lives of many student participants, prompting many students who were not on the college path to attend college and even law school.

 The Mock Trial Camp is organized in a joint effort by Temple-LEAP and the Young Lawyers Division of the Philadelphia Bar Association.
 It is an intensive all-day event that couples an instructive component with hands-on training in direct and cross-examination of parties and witnesses.
 Philadelphia public, private, and parochial school students participating in this event get a preview of this year's case as they work alongside attorneys and law students to practice their trial skills.
 The students will have the chance to experience a real law school class, taught by Temple’s renowned trial advocacy faculty.
 During the camp, students learn the skills necessary to successfully handle the basic components of a trial and get the opportunity to practice in front of Temple Law students and members of the Philadelphia legal community.